Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: The Galactic density distribution of RR Lyrae

-Each of the literature results shown use different stellar populations and methodologies to trace the stellar halo.
-For example, \citet{Pietrukowicz2015} uses RRL from the OGLE survey \citep{Udalski2015} and converts the directly measured surface density to 3D density profile. \citet{Yang2022} estimates the halo profile using direct orbit integration of K giant stars with galactocentric distances between 5 and 50 kpc.
+The literature results shown in the right panel are chosen to highlight the diversity of profiles measured using different stellar populations and methodologies to trace the stellar halo.
+For example, \citet{Yang2022} estimates the halo profile using direct orbit integration of K giant stars with galactocentric distances between 5 and 50 kpc.
 They remove disk stars using a selection in [Fe/H] and cylindrical velocity.
 Similar to our method, \citet{Han2022} use a Bayesian model to infer the halo profile using a sample of stars selected to be from the \textit{Gaia}-Enceladus-Sausage merger \citep{Belokurov2018,Helmi2018} using [$\alpha$/Fe] and [Fe/H] abundances as well as orbital eccentricity. \citet{Horta2025} uses a similar method to \citet{Han2022}, however they utilize a selection in [Mn/Mg], [Al/Fe], [Mg/Fe], and [Fe/H] to isolate the ``Heracles/proto-galaxy" structure that is generally confined to the inner Galaxy with apocenters<12~kpc.
 Our work improves upon these previous results by not performing a chemical or dynamical selection and instead directly modeling all of the available data including stars with Galactocentric radii as small as $\approx$0.2~kpc.

-At Galactic radii $>$ 12 kpc, our results are generally consistent with previous results of a roughly $r^{-4}$ power law \citep{Deason2011,Iorio2018,Han2022,Yang2022}.
-Within r$\approx$ 12 kpc, previous works have also found a flattening in the halo profile, with the power law decreasing to $r^{-1.5}$ \citep{Han2022,Yang2022}.
+At Galactic radii $>$ 12 kpc, our results are generally consistent with previous results of a roughly $r^{-4}$ power law, measured both with RRL and other tracers \citep{Deason2011,Iorio2018,Han2022,Yang2022,Medina2024}.
+Within r$\approx$ 12 kpc, previous works have also found a flattening in the halo profile, with the power law decreasing to $r^{-1.5}$ \citep{Han2022,Yang2022,Medina2024}.
 Within $\approx$5 kpc of the Galactic center, we find that the inner Galaxy GMM begins to dominate the stellar density.
 We note that the amplitudes of the halo GMM components at these radii are essentially zero, indicating that the dominant RRL population within 5 kpc of the Galactic center is not consistent with the rotated halo population.

 At Galactic radii >1~kpc and <5~kpc, we find a bump in the RRL density distribution.
 While the halo RRL slope has flattened between 5 and 12 kpc, the onset of the inner Galaxy RRL population causes a jump in the RRL distribution which again flattens approaching 1~kpc.
 Within 1~ kpc of the Galactic center our model agrees with results from \citet{Pietrukowicz2015}.
 However, our work is limited by selection function resolution at very small Galactic radii.
 Given our RRL sample size, the highest angular resolution we can achieve for estimating the empirical selection function is 7.32$^{\circ}$.
 This corresponds to $\approx$1 kpc at a the Galactic center assuming $R_{\odot}$=8.25~kpc.
 From Figure \ref{fig:skymodel}, it is also clear that our selection function is least accurate closest to the Galactic plane.
 However, our results robustly disagree with extrapolating this profile out to 5~kpc as suggested by \citet{PerezVillegas2017}.